ABOUT US

 Abby Davisson

-Abby Davisson has dedicated her career to helping others achieve their goals, first as a social innovation leader and now as an author, speaker, and entrepreneur.
-Prior to launching the Money and Love Institute, she spent nearly a decade driving social impact at global retailer Gap Inc., where she served as president of the Gap Foundation and a senior executive on the ESG (Environmental, Social, & Governance) team.
+Abby Davisson is an expert in solving for multiple bottom lines, a skill she honed first as a social impact leader and now as an author, speaker, and entrepreneur.
+Prior to launching the Money and Love Institute, she spent nearly a decade at global retailer Gap Inc., where she served as president of the Gap Foundation and a senior executive on the ESG (Environmental, Social, & Governance) team.
 Abby also co-founded the company’s employee resource group for working parents.
-Abby’s prior professional experience includes strategy-focused roles at Net Impact, Tipping Point Community, the NYC Department of Education, and The Bridgespan Group, as well as experience serving as an alumni career advisor and coach at Stanford Graduate School of Business.
+Abby’s prior professional experience includes strategy-focused roles across the public, private, and non-profit sectors, including at Tipping Point Community, the NYC Department of Education, and The Bridgespan Group.
+She’s also served as an alumni career advisor and coach at Stanford Graduate School of Business.
 Abby holds a BA from Yale University and an MBA and MA in Education from Stanford University.
-She lives with her husband (who also studied with Myra at Stanford) and their two sons in San Francisco.
+She lives with her husband (who also studied with Myra at Stanford), their two sons, and an energetic puppy in San Francisco.

 Founder & CEO